source-academy/general/README.md

 - [For educators](educator/README.md)
 - [For researchers](research/README.md)

-Our mission: bring out the beauty and fun in communicating computational processes, and make them universally accessible.
+Our missio is to bring out the beauty and fun in communicating computational processes, and make them universally accessible.